 The Balmar ARS-5 provides precise voltage control for Balmar high-output 12-volt alternators and other externally regulated P-type (positive field) alternators, the ARS-5 features user selectable programs for the following battery types: Deep cycle flooded, gel, AGM and spiral wound (Optima) batteries.
 In addition, the regulator features a universal default (UFP) program that’s safe for most battery types.
 In addition to the user selectable preset programs, the ARS- 5 features a wealth of advanced programming modes which make it possible to tailor charging to a wide variety of environments and battery types When used in conjunction with optional MC-TS-A and MC-TSB alternator and battery temperature sensors, the ARS-5 features the ability to monitor and respond to a range of ambient temperature conditions, including reduction or discontinuation of charging voltages, should a catastrophic over-temperature condition occur at the alternator or the batteries.

-Initial Pre-Flight Test And Start-Up
+When the regulator is properly mounted and the regulator wiring is installed, the ARS-5 is ready for pre-flight testing.
+Before turning on the engine, it is advisable to check voltages at the following terminal connections to ensure that the wiring is correct.
+Test #1 verifies proper voltage values with the regulator turned off.
+Test #2 verifies the expected voltages with the regulator turned on.
 Note: If the regulator’s BROWN ignition wire is receiving it’s switched source of voltage from an oil pressure switch, it may be necessary to start the engine before applying test #2.
 If the engine must be run to accomplish test #2, be sure that alternator is properly cabled on both positive and negative sides to the battery being charged.
 Failure to do so could result in damage to the regulator and alternator.
 Using your hand-held multi-meter, test the following wiring terminals for voltage: